HomeLatest NewsStartupsLG Electronics acquires TV data analytics startup Alphonso for $80 million

 Preferred Source of Google

-Speaking about the development, Park Hyoung-sei, President, LG Home Entertainment Company, said, “Our investment in Alphonso is a key component of our digital transformation strategy focusing on AI, big data and cloud to fundamentally change consumers interact with their devices.
+Speaking about the development, Park Hyoung-sei, President, LG Home Entertainment Company, said, “Our investment in Alphonso is a key component of our digital transformation strategy focusing on AI, and cloud to fundamentally change how consumers interact with their devices.
 With Alphonso’s TV data analysis capabilities, LG will be able to better fulfill consumers’ needs by providing even more customised services and content to consumers.”

 Advertisement